 No tags :(

-- First write the story start to finish but (if you don’t do this before hand) document characters, and their tendencies, the world, the plot, all in separate text files as you go.
+- First, write the story start to finish and if you didn’t do this beforehand, document all characters, and their tendencies, the world, the plot, all in separate text files as you go.

-- Second pass, go over the story and make rewrites as necessary.
+- For the Second pass, go over the story and make rewrites as necessary.
 Repeat this step multiple times if necessary.

 - Find details that can become themes throughout and add them in throughout.